GIfMI/ScannerTrigger/README.md

 2. CLASSES

 2.0 Introduction
-    This module uses the factory design pattern which means that depending on the input parameters, a device-specific object is returned.
-    Independent of the chosen device, the interface is uniform.

     This module also support class registration.
 When adding a new device, inherit from the DeviceTrigger class and create a unique PORTTYPE class attribute.
 The new device will be added automatically to a registry which is accessible by the factory class.

 2.1 SCANNERTRIGGER
     The ScannerTrigger class is the factory class for the requested device.
     It accepts device-specific settings and other arguments and returns a fully functional trigger device object.

-    The ScannerTrigger class implements only one public method:

-    class ScannerTrigger.create(win, portType=None, portConfig=None,
+    The ScannerTrigger class implements only one public method: class ScannerTrigger.create(win, portType=None, portConfig=None,
                     timeout=999, globalClock=None, esc_key='escape')